Donald Trump Upbeat About North Korea Summit Prospects, 'We'll See What Happens'

 As The Inquisitr previously reported, President Trump was praised for his efforts to end North Korea’s nuclear weapons program.
 South Korean President Moon Jae-in even said that the U.S. President deserves a Nobel Peace Prize for what he has achieved.

 A lot seems to have changed since.
 The proposed and historically significant meeting between Trump and Kim – which would have made Trump the first sitting U.S. president to meet a North Korean leader – was supposed to take place in June this year.
-However, as Reuters noted, Trump cancelled the meeting yesterday, citing Pyongyang’s “open hostility,” and threatening military action.
+However, as Reuters noted, Trump canceled the meeting yesterday, citing Pyongyang’s “open hostility,” and threatening military action.

 Trump wrote a letter to North Korea’s Kim Jong Un, announcing the abrupt withdrawal, writing that it would be “inappropriate” for the two leaders to meet at this time.
 This signaled, Reuters noted, a dramatic shift from Trump’s previous statements and optimism.